 - Travel with gloves and/or disinfectant

-- Avoid travel to locations with community transmission our outbreaks whenever possible
+- Avoid travel to or interactions in locations with community transmission or outbreaks whenever possible

 - Avoid unnecessary stops

 For situations where travel with others is authorized and required, the following guidelines must be adhered to when considering transportation options – including public transportation or campus motor pools.

 - Social distancing requirements as outlined by the CDC and civil authorities must be

 - Face coverings must be worn – if traveling with more than one person

 - Riders should not utilize transportation services if they are sick (e.g. have a fever or cough)

 - Riders are encouraged to practice good hand hygiene during travel, sanitizing hands